Farama-Foundation/PettingZoo/docs/sisl/multiwalker.md

 `angle_noise`:  noise applied to agent rotational sensor observations

-`local_ratio`: Proportion of reward allocated locally vs distributed among all agents

 `forward_reward`:  reward applied for an agent standing, scaled by agent's x coordinate

 `fall_reward`:  reward applied when an agent falls down

+`shared_reward`:  whether reward is distributed among all agents or allocated locally

 `terminate_reward`: reward applied to a walker for failing the environment